 Inside is just as special as outside, the open plan living-area is both pleasing on the eye and functional, with all you could need.
 There's a small but perfectly formed kitchen area, complete with an electric induction hob, combination oven and fridge, and sitting-area with TV.
 The bedroom - with unique curved king-size bed - is tucked away at one end of the Airstream along with the super-stylish shower-room.
 Centrally heated throughout and with a toasty wood-burner for those cosy evenings in, this is a great retreat whatever the weather.

 The Cornish Airstream sits within its very own patio and garden area, so you can dine al fresco, read a book, have a snooze in the sun or relax in the hot tub until your heart's content.
-You are more than welcome to explore the owners' fabulous neighbouring gardens too - speaking of which, the owners live on-site and are more than happy to advise on the best places to visit etc, but also respect your privacy and will very much leave you to enjoy your holiday.
+You are more than welcome to explore the owners' fabulous neighbouring gardens too - speaking of which, the owners live on site and are more than happy to advise on the best places to visit etc, but also respect your privacy and will very much leave you to enjoy your holiday.
+If you want to make this a break away with friends they can stay in the Panoramic Silverbullet (4646) also within the grounds, yet private and out of sight of each other.

 Open plan living-room with kitchen and dining areas.
 Induction hob, combination microwave, fridge, TV and wood-burner